euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ### Authentication by Vaults

-In order to support sub-accounts, operators, and forwarding (ie, liquidations), vaults can be invoked via the Conductor's `execute` function (or a batch), which will then execute the requested call on the vault.
-However, in this case the vault will see the Conductor as the `msg.sender`.
+In order to support sub-accounts, operators, and forwarding (ie, liquidations), vaults can be invoked via the CVP's `call` function (or a `batch` or `callFromControllerToCollateral`), which will then execute the requested call on the vault.
+However, in this case the vault will see the CVP as the `msg.sender`.

-When a vault detects that `msg.sender` is the Conductor, it should call back into the conductor to retrieve the current execution context using `getExecutionContext`.
-This will tell the vault two things:
+When a vault detects that `msg.sender` is the CVP, it should call back into the CVP to retrieve the current execution context using `getExecutionContext`.
+This will tell the vault three things:

-* The `onBehalfOfAddress` that has been authenticated by the conductor.
+* The `onBehalfOfAddress` that has been authenticated by the CVP.
 The vault should consider this the "true" value of `msg.sender` for authorisation purposes.
-* Whether or not account/market status checks have been deferred.
-If they have, then as an optimisation the market status checks and the `requireAccountStatusCheck` call to the conductor for the `onBehalfOfAddress` (but no other addresses) can be omitted.
+* Whether or not account/vault status checks have been deferred

-If the vault is performing an operation (such as a borrow) that requires it to be the controller for an account, then the `getExecutionContextExtended` function can instead be invoked on the conductor.
-This requires an `account` argument and will returns both the items above, but also:
+* Whether or not the vault calling `getExecutionContext` is currently enabled as a controller for the current `onBehalfOfAddress` account.
+This information is only considered valid when `getExecutionContext` is invoked with `controllerEnabledCheck` set to `true`.
+When `controllerEnabledCheck` is set to `false` (which optimizes gas consumption), the value returned is always `false`.
+This information is needed if the vault is performing an operation (such as a borrow) that requires it to be the controller for an account.

-* A boolean `controllerEnabled` which is true only if the provided `account` argument has the vault in its controller set.

-### Conductor Contract Privileges
+### CVP Contract Privileges

-Because the Conductor contract can be made to invoke any arbitrary target contract with any arbitrary calldata, it should never be given any privileges, or hold any ETH or tokens.
+Because the CVP contract can be made to invoke any arbitrary target contract with any arbitrary calldata, it should never be given any privileges, or hold any ETH or tokens.

 The only exception to this is mid-transaction inside of a batch.
-If one batch item temporarily moves ETH or tokens into the conductor, but a subsequent batch item moves it out, then because batches execute atomically, it is safe.
-However, generally moving tokens to the conductor is not necessary, because tokens can usually be moved immediately to their final destination with `transferFrom` etc.
+If one batch item temporarily moves ETH or tokens into the CVP, but a subsequent batch item moves it out, then because batches execute atomically, it is safe.
+However, generally moving tokens to the CVP is not necessary, because tokens can usually be moved immediately to their final destination with `transferFrom` etc.

 One exception to this is wrapping ETH into WETH.
 The deposit method will always credit the caller with the WETH tokens.
 In this case, the user must transfer the WETH in a subsequent batch item.

-One area where the untrustable conductor address may cause problems is tokens that implement hooks/callbacks, such as ERC-777 tokens.
-In this case, somebody could install a hook for the Conductor as a recipient, and cause inbound transfers to fail, or possibly even be redirected.
-Although the CVP doesn't attempt to comprehensively solve this, specifically for ERC-777 tokens and related systems, the ERC-1820 registry address is blocked and can not be invoked via `execute` or batches.
+One area where the untrustable CVP address may cause problems is tokens that implement hooks/callbacks, such as ERC-777 tokens.
+In this case, somebody could install a hook for the CVP as a recipient, and cause inbound transfers to fail, or possibly even be redirected.
+Although the CVP doesn't attempt to comprehensively solve this, specifically for ERC-777 tokens and related systems, the ERC-1820 registry address is blocked and can not be invoked via `call` or batches.

 ### Read-only Re-entrancy

-The non-transient storage maintained by the Conductor cannot be read while checks are deferred.
+The non-transient storage maintained by the CVP cannot be read while checks are deferred.
 This is to prevent a class of issues known as read-only re-entrancy.

 By failing reading the collateral and controller sets in a deferral, it prevents external users that may rely on this information to be seeing a view of it in a transient mid-batch state.